You may have heard the term ‘pH values of water’ used when talking about water quality. But what does it really mean?

 The first thing we need to do before testing pH is to understand how pH values are reported.
 They are denoted in logarithmic units, which means that every number represents a change that is 10-times more than the last.

-For instance: water with a pH of three is ten times more acidic than water having a pH of four.
-We don’t need complicated machinery to find out how acidic or basic our water is.
+For instance: Water with a pH of three is ten times more acidic than water having a pH of four.
+We don’t need complicated machinery to determine how acidic or basic our water is.
 We can conduct this test ourselves with something called the Litmus Test.

 1. The Litmus Test